15 Drills to Perfect Your Basketball Dribbling Skills!

 Zigzag dribbling is another excellent way to improve your speed with the ball while still keeping it under control.
 Start by standing on one side of a line drawn on the court and then dribble across it back and forth using alternating hands until you reach the other side of the line.
 This will help develop coordination between your hands and feet so that when faced with an opponent’s defensive pressure, you can react quickly without losing control of the ball.

 Starburst dribbling is another effective way to work on improving your speed with the ball while also developing better footwork skills.
 Begin by standing in one spot on the court and then make quick movements outward from that spot using different types of crossovers such as behind-the-back or between-the-legs moves before returning back to where you started from each time.
-This drill helps build up strength in both legs which will be beneficial when making sudden changes in direction during game play situations against opponents who may be trying to steal or block shots from being taken away from them
+This drill helps build up strength in both legs which will be beneficial when making sudden changes in direction during gameplay situations against opponents who may be trying to steal or block shots from being taken away from them.

 Speed dribbling drills are essential for basketball coaches to help players develop quickness and agility while handling the ball.
-By mastering these drills, coaches can then move on to more advanced change of direction drills.
+By mastering these drills, coaches can then move on to the more advanced change of direction drills.

 Change of direction drills are essential for basketball coaches and players to improve their agility when handling the ball.
 These drills involve quickly changing directions while still maintaining control over the ball.

 This drill requires you to shuffle laterally across the court, then perform a crossover dribble in one direction before shuffling back in the opposite direction.
 The goal is to maintain control of the ball throughout each movement so that you can make quick changes in direction without losing possession.